Zokka-Dev/zokka-compiler/README.md

 The Elm community has had some other efforts to include bug fixes to Elm's core libraries.
-For example, there is the [Elm Janitor](https://github.com/elm-janitor) project, which form the foundation of Zelm's forked versions of Elm's core libraries (thank you!).
+For example, there is the [Elm Janitor](https://github.com/elm-janitor) project, which form the foundation of Zokka's forked versions of Elm's core libraries (thank you!).

-By combining package overrides and custom package repositories, Zelm lets you seamlessly use those custom packages if you would like.
-For example, if you wish to depend solely on Elm Janitor's version of `elm/core` and not Zelm's forked version, then you can use the following `custom-package-repository-config.json` file, which eliminates the Zelm repository and adds the Elm Janitor version of `elm/core` as a custom package location.
+By combining package overrides and custom package repositories, Zokka lets you seamlessly use those custom packages if you would like.
+For example, if you wish to depend solely on Elm Janitor's version of `elm/core` and not Zokka's forked version, then you can use the following `custom-package-repository-config.json` file, which eliminates the Zokka repository and adds the Elm Janitor version of `elm/core` as a custom package location.